jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/1_Aero_Standards.typ

 /* -------------------------------------------------------------------------- */
 This thesis is written in Germany; thus, the focus is primarily on European standards.
 While there are differences between European and US standards, it is common knowledge that they do not differ significantly in many areas @Mensen2013.
 This similarity extends to the extent that even the numbering of the documents and their respective paragraphs align.
-Detailed analyses of their similarities and differences can be found, among others, in @Kun2011 and @Ramadhanti2024.
+In-depth analyses of their similarities and differences can be found, among others, in @Kun2011 and @Ramadhanti2024.
 The European Union has established uniform standards for the aviation industry that are binding for all member states.
 This ensures a consistent basis for aircraft operation and safety in air traffic.
 European aviation standards are referred to as #gls("cs", long:true) @Mensen2013 @EASA_CS_Genereral.
 Among these, the standards that might be classified as relevant to #glspl("swith") are #gls("cs")-23 @EASA_CS_23, #gls("cs")-25 @EASA_CS_25, #gls("cs")-27 @EASA_CS_27, and #gls("cs")-29 @EASA_CS_29.